 Luxembourg is a small land, nestled at the crossroads of diverse European cultures.
 According to 2020 national statistics, around 626,000 people live in Luxembourg and it is one of the most densely populated regions of Europe.
 Furthermore, nearly half of the people who live in Luxembourg have a foreign nationality.
 These days, Luxembourg’s largest immigrant population is Portuguese (15.6%), followed by French (7.6%), Italian (3.7%), Belgian (3.3%), and German (2.1%).
 What’s more, approximately 185,000 non-residents contribute to Luxembourg’s culture and the economy as cross-border workers.

 As Luxembourg is such an international destination, you are spoiled for choice when it comes to dining out.
-It is, after all, the country with the most Michelin star-rated restaurants per capita and square meter.
+It is, after all, home to some of the most Michelin star-rated restaurants per capita.
 You may already be aware that Luxembourgish is the national language, although German and French are also official languages in the Grand Duchy.
 Therefore, you are likely to find menus and other information in one, if not all, of these languages.
-English is also prevalent in Luxembourg city.
+English is also prevalent in Luxembourg City.

 As far as health and nutrition are concerned, Luxembourg has a relatively high level of obesity with 23% of adults falling under this category.
 Although this is close to the OECD average, experts consider the rise in adult obesity in Luxembourg over the past decade to be a public health priority.